tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/产品简介/产品优势_intl_en.md

 #### Automatic API recognition
 An accurate automatic API recognition model is set up based on characteristic comparison in multiple dimensions such as UA, root directory, and CGI through in-depth analysis of big data.
-It can automatically recognize APIs to avoid mistakenly killing normal APIs and apps, greatly improving the API protection capabilities.
+It can automatically recognize APIs to avoid mistakenly killing APIs, greatly improving the API protection capabilities.

 #### Attack backtracking
 As an important component in response during and after security events, attack backtracking analyzes and collects evidence from the attack traffic to reveal the attack means used by attackers and get important information like attack source IPs and attack methods.
 This helps with subsequent protection policy adjustment and attack source tracing to avoid secondary attacks.